cpputest/cpputest/README_CppUTest.txt

     * After TearDown() another checkpoint is taken and compared to the original checkpoint
     * In Visual Studio the MS debug heap capabilities are used
-    * For GCC a simple new/delete count is used in overriden operators new,
+    * For GCC a simple new/delete count is used in overridden operators new,
       new[], delete and delete[]